Texts to Kansas voters rile Democrats, top election official

 Kansas counties began allowing people to vote in advance in-person Oct.
 19, and people don’t need a reason to request a mail ballot.
 While mail ballots must be postmarked Nov.
 8 or before, they can still be counted if they arrive in election offices by Nov.
 11.

-Democrats and abortion rights advocates have been watching for misinformation after deceptive texts went to voters on the eve of a statwide vote Aug.
+Democrats and abortion rights advocates have been watching for misinformation after deceptive texts went to voters on the eve of a statewide vote Aug.
 2 decisively rejecting a proposed anti-abortion amendment to the Kansas Constitution.
 The texts falsely told voters that a yes vote would protect abortion rights, when the opposite was true.

 Schwab said in a statement that his office doesn’t use third parties to send information to voters and urged them to contact state and local officials if they have questions, or go to the VoteKansas.gov website.